theupdateframework/python-tuf/docs/CLI.md

 ## Revocation ##

 Revoke trust of target files from a delegated role (--delegatee).
 The "targets" role performs the revocation if --role is not specified.
+The --revoke option does not delete the metadata belonging to --delegatee, instead it removes the delegation to it from the delegator's (or --role) metadata.
+The Snapshot and Timestamp metadata are also updated and signed automatically, but this behavior can be toggled off with --no_release.

 ```Bash
 $ repo.py --revoke --delegatee <rolename> [--role <rolename>
 --sign </path/to/role_privkey>]